HuangJinAmm/higrep/README.md

 | `F5`                     | Re-run search                          |

 ## Specifying text editor
-`igrep` supports Vim, Neovim, Helix, nano, VS Code (stable and insiders), Emacs and EmacsClient.
+`higrep` supports Vim, Neovim, Helix, nano, VS Code (stable and insiders), Emacs and EmacsClient.
 To specify the editor, use one of the following (listed in order of their precedence):
 - `--editor` option,
 - `$IGREP_EDITOR` variable,